-No registers were compiled during the wartime years of 1916-1917 and 1940-1944.
+No registers were compiled during the wartime vears of 1916-1917 and 1940-1944.
 Registers complied immediately after both wars included 'absent voters' lists to allow serving military personnel to vote in their home constituencies.
 In 1918 and 1919 these included military service numbers, rank and regiments.

-Some of our constituency collections are incomplete, including Birkenhead, Stockport and Wallasey but may be held elsewhere.
-Check what we hold using CCRg as Reference in our online catalogue advanced search.
+Some of our constituency collections are incomplete, including Altrincham, Birkenhead, Stockport and Wallasey but may be held elsewhere.
+Check what we hold using CCRg as the reference in our online catalogue advanced search.